Reginald B. Desiderio

-Reginald Benjamin Desiderio (September 12, 1918 – November 27, 1950) was a soldier in the United States Army during the Korean War.
-He posthumously received the Medal of Honor for his actions on November 27, 1950, during the Battle of the Ch'ongch'on River.
+Reginald Benjamin Desiderio (September 12, 1918 – November 27, 1950) was a soldier in the United States Army who was posthumously awarded the Medal of Honor for his actions on November 27, 1950, during the Battle of the Ch'ongch'on River.

-Desiderio joined the Army from Gilroy, California, in March 1941.
-He is buried in San Francisco National Cemetery San Francisco, California.
+Desiderio joined the army from Gilroy, California, in March 1941.
+He is buried in San Francisco National Cemetery in San Francisco, California.

 Honors

-The United States Army Reserve Center on Westminster Drive in Pasadena, California, is named in his honor.

-The airfield at USAG Humphreys (ICAO: RKSG) in Pyongtaek, South Korea, is named in his honor.
+The United States Army Reserve Center on Westminster Drive in Pasadena, California, is named in his honor, as is the airfield at USAG Humphreys (ICAO: RKSG) in Pyongtaek, South Korea.

-There is a memorial park dedicated to him in his hometown of Clairton, Pennsylvania, containing a WW1 artillery piece and a 1950s missile.
+There is a memorial park dedicated to him in his hometown of Clairton, Pennsylvania, containing a World War I artillery piece and a 1950s missile.
 There is also a street named in his honor nearby.